SFort/MC-OCAIP/README.md

 by creating `ocaip/password` and putting the password inside

 - Offline logins can be restricted by a registration proof of work
-by creating `ocaip/sha1pow` and putting the amout of zero bits inside
+by creating `ocaip/sha1pow` and putting the amount of zero bits inside.
-recommended value: `24`
+The recommended value is: `24`
-they can also require multiple proofs of work, for example 2 23 leadingZero ones by inserting `23*2`
+They can also require multiple proofs of work, for example 2 23 leadingZero ones by inserting `23*2`.

-- to have a skin place a 64x64 pixel skin file into `.minecraft/ocaip_skin.png`
-i recommend you use `assets/minecraft/textures/entity/steve.png` as a refrance

 ____________________________________________________

 # How it works (in a nutshell):
-1. client creates a private key (this is kindof like a password but more secure)
+1. Client creates a private key (this is kindof like a password but more secure)
-2. client connects to server
+2. Client connects to server
-3. if the client hasn't connected before the server will prompt a registration password/proof of work
+3. If the client hasn't connected before the server will prompt a registration password/proof of work
-4. the server will remember the public key and later logins will be seamless
+4. The server will remember the public key and later logins will be seamless

 ____________________________________________________

 # Q&A:
-- Where's the private key stored? the private key is stored in `.minecraft/ocaip.key`
+- Where's the private key stored?
+The private key is stored in `.minecraft/ocaip.key`
 keeping a backup of the key is recommemded as losing it means
 you won't be able to access that account and will have to contact an admin or create a new one.

+- How to reset user's account if they lost their public key (server sided)?
-for server hosts public keys are located in `ocaip/server_keys` if a user has lost their public key you can reset the account by removing their name and the key underneath the name
+Server hosts public keys are located in `ocaip/server_keys`.
+If a user lost their original public key you can reset the account by removing their name and the key underneath the name

+- My skin is the default one, can I change that?
+With this mod you can.
+To have a skin, place your 64x64 pixel skin file into `.minecraft/ocaip_skin.png`.
+I recommend you to use `assets/minecraft/textures/entity/steve.png` as a reference.
 ____________________________________________________

 OCAIP: Offline Customization And Identification Protocol because the acronym kindof sounds like "Oh, Cape" (due to the migrator cape).